 Whether you’re a medical card holder or not, driving under the influence is still illegal.
 Some states, like Arizona, have implemented protections that require impairment to be proved, but Massachusetts has no accepted standard for THC impairment, nor a standard chemical testing device to determine cannabis intoxication.
 This means that impairment is subject to interpretation.
 When it comes to driving high, it’s better to play it safe.

-Obtaining your medical card in Massachusetts involves two steps:
+Obtaining your Massachusetts medical card involves two steps:

-- Get a physician’s certification in writing that cannabis will help your condition (check out this comprehensive list of authorized physicians to recommend medical cannabis).
+- Get a physician’s certification in writing that cannabis will help your condition.
+An order by the Cannabis Control Commission now allows doctors to offer initial patient certifications virtually, so you don’t even have to leave the house.
+Check out this comprehensive list of authorized physicians to recommend medical cannabis).

 - Register with the state’s Medical Use of Marijuana Program.

-Your physician will provide you with a pin number that can be used to register with the medical program online, or through a mail-in paper registration process.
+- Your physician will provide you with a pin number that can be used to register with the medical program online, or through a mail-in paper registration process.
 You’ll also be required to present a valid form of ID (Driver’s license, ID Card, Passport, Military ID) and proof of Massachusetts residency, as well as a current photograph of yourself.
+If you complete the registration online, the state website will pull in the picture from your driver’s license so you won’t need a current photo.
+Once you have these items, submit your registration and $50 registration fee.
+You will be issued a temporary paper ID card that will expire four weeks after you register.
+You can use this while you wait for your plastic ID card in the mail (usually takes 1-2 weeks).
+Then just print out your card and bring it with you to the dispensary.

 Private consultation rooms

-Do you have questions about how to obtain a medical marijuana card in Boston?
+Do you have questions about how to get a medical marijuana card in Boston, MA?
 New patients can call ahead or reserve a time to meet privately if needed.
 Happy Valley has a private consultation room, to ensure your cannabis experience is aligned with your individual wants and needs.

-Consult with Happy Valley to learn more about obtaining a medical card, subscribe to our newsletter for further updates.
+Consult with Happy Valley to learn more about obtaining a Massachusetts medical card, subscribe to our newsletter for further updates.
+Be sure to check out our Gloucester and East Boston dispensaries for premium medical cannabis products.
+If you are looking to learn more about medical cannabis, visit our Medical Cannabis FAQ page.